IBM/integrity-enforcer/docs/README_QUICK.md

 ```
 $ git clone https://github.com/IBM/integrity-enforcer.git
-$ cd integrity-enforcer
+$ cd integrity-verifier
 $ pwd /home/repo/integrity-enforcer
 ```
 In this document, we clone the code in `/home/repo/integrity-enforcer`.

-### Prepape namespace for installing IE
+### Prepape namespace for installing IV

-You can deploy IE to any namespace.
-In this document, we will use `integrity-enforcer-ns` to deploy IE.
+You can deploy IV to any namespace.
+In this document, we will use `integrity-verifier-ns` to deploy IV.
 ```
-oc create ns integrity-enforcer-ns
+oc create ns integrity-verifier-ns
-oc project integrity-enforcer-ns
+oc project integrity-verifier-ns
 ```
-All the commands are executed on the `integrity-enforcer-ns` namespace unless mentioned explicitly.
+All the commands are executed on the `integrity-verifier-ns` namespace unless mentioned explicitly.

-### Define public key secret in IE
+### Define public key secret in IV

-IE requires a secret that includes a pubkey ring for verifying signatures of resources that need to be protected.
-IE supports X509 or PGP key for signing resources.
-The following steps show how you can import your signature verification key to IE.
+IV requires a secret that includes a pubkey ring for verifying signatures of resources that need to be protected.
+IV supports X509 or PGP key for signing resources.
+The following steps show how you can import your signature verification key to IV.

 First, you need to export public key to a file.
 The following example shows a pubkey for a signer identified by an email `signer@enterprise.com` is exported and stored in `/tmp/pubring.gpg`.
 (Use the filename `pubring.gpg`.)